ProtonDesigner/ProtonDesigner.github.io/README.md

 yarn build
 ```

-This will generate a production-ready build of the website in the `out` directory.
+This will generate a production-ready build of the website in the `dist` directory.

 ## Connect with us